greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 When enabled, the Postgres Planner will use the statistics of the referenced column in the parent table when a column is foreign key reference to another table instead of the statistics of the column itself.

-**Note:** This parameter is deprecated and will be removed in a future Greenplum Database release.
+> **Note** This parameter is deprecated and will be removed in a future Greenplum Database release.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|